Published 29 May 2020 | Updated 20 April 2022

 - because of measures taken by government or medical authorities in response to the pandemic (for example, an enforceable government direction closing non-essential businesses).

 The leave is available to full-time, part-time and casual employees in full immediately.
 They don’t have to accrue it.

 Employees don’t have to use all their paid leave before accessing unpaid pandemic leave.

 All eligible employees can take the 2 weeks’ leave.
 It is not pro-rated for employees who don't work full-time.

-Go to Unpaid pandemic leave and annual leave changes to awards to find out which awards have unpaid pandemic leave, and the rules about when and how it can be taken.
+Go to Unpaid pandemic leave in awards to find out which awards have unpaid pandemic leave, and the rules about when and how it can be taken.

 Interaction with other entitlements